Dynamical Boson Stars: Varieties of boson stars

+Studies have found the existence of scalarized boson stars \citep{Brihaye:2019puo} and hairy black holes \citep{Kleihaus:2015iea}.
+Spontaneous scalarization has also been found in the evolution of single boson stars including only the massive term in the potential \citep{Alcubierre:2010ea}.

+\CP{A special class of tensor-multi-scalar theories has been considered, which admits a new type of compact object solution; the tensor-multi-scalar solitons formed by a condensate of the gravitational scalars, which can be understood as a generalization of the standard boson star \citep{Yazadjiev:2019oul}.
+Soon after, the same authors also found mixed configurations of tensor-multi-scalar solitons and relativistic neutron stars \citep{Doneva:2019krb}.
+Boson and neutron stars have also been studied in a scalar-tensor theory with an explicitly time-dependent real scalar field \citep{Brihaye:2020klz}. }

 One motivation for alternative theories is to explain the apparent existence of dark matter without resorting to some unknown dark matter component.
-Perhaps the most well known of these is MOND (modified Newtonian dynamics) in which gravity is modified only at large distances~\cite{milgromorig,milgromnew} (for a review see~\cite{Famaey:2011kh}).
-Boson stars are studied within TeVeS (Tensor-Vector-Scalar), a relativistic generalization of MOND~\cite{2008PhRvD..78d4034C}.
+Perhaps the most well known of these is MOND (modified Newtonian dynamics) in which gravity is modified only at large distances \citep{milgromorig,milgromnew} (for a review see \citealt{Famaey:2011kh}).
+A nonminimal coupling of the scalar field to the Ricci curvature scalar results in configurations that better resemble dark energy stars than ordinary boson stars \citep{2013CQGra..30n5006H,Marunovic:2015obj}.
+Boson stars are studied within TeVeS (Tensor-Vector-Scalar), a relativistic generalization of MOND \citep{2008PhRvD..78d4034C}.
 In particular, their evolutions of boson stars develop caustic singularities, and the authors propose modifications of the theory to avoid such problems.